SLCC CE Transition Tuition Waiveren Español

 Will the tuition waiver cover Technical programs?

 Answer: Yes and No. CTE classes that are offered for college credit are eligible.
 Unfortunately, School of Applied Technology (SAT) courses that are clock-hour programs would not qualify.
-In general terms, a student must be enrolled in a financial aid eligible program & courses to receive tuition waiver money.
+In general terms, you must be enrolled in a financial aid eligible program & courses to receive tuition waiver money.
 A full list can be found here: http://www.slcc.edu/financialaid/eligible-programs.aspx